Q: What is your current role at Kambeo?

 The second cause I am passionate about, and ties closely to mental health, is addiction.
 As someone who struggled with alcohol for many years, I am one of the lucky ones who was able to find support and help.
 It’s been over 5 years since my last drink, and it was one of the most challenging things I’ve ever had to deal with, but as I said, I was one of the lucky ones who is here to talk about it.
 I lost two friends in the same year that I quit drinking — both to addiction.

 We see it every day, and to be honest, we largely ignore it still.
 There is still such a stigma attached to those suffering from addiction.
 The word itself makes people uncomfortable.
 But the reality is, there are people in our lives who are struggling with it right now, too afraid to ask for help due to fear.
-Fear of being labelled as weak, as less than, as unreliable, and a fear of not knowing how to live without whatever substance is fueling their addiction.
+Fear of being labelled as weak, as less than others, as unreliable, and a fear of not knowing how to live without whatever substance is fueling their addiction.

 To be honest, this is the first time I’ve ever openly written about my struggles due to how I might be perceived, and there’s still that bit of fear as I write this today.
 But I want to be able to share this part of myself as it might resonate with someone who reads this, and maybe it will give them the strength to reach out or to take that first step towards fighting back against their addiction.